 You can make your Snow White Butter Cookies a few weeks before your festive celebrations such as Christmas, Eid, Chinese New Year, Hanukkah, Diwali, Halloween, etc.

 I promise you, you won’t need any other “sweeties” for your celebration party.

 Do let me know when you tried the recipe.
-And tell me whether you love the cookies.
+And tell me whether you love these Snow White cookies.